vacp2p/rfc/content/docs/rfcs/20/README.md

 Public parent key (`B`) to public child key (`Bw`) derivation is only possible with non-hardened paths [\[1\]](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).

 TODO: Investigate commonly used derivation path to decide on one.

+## Encryption

+TODO: Define encryption method to use.

 ## Reply